 Cerebral palsy is a motor disability that affects movement in the body.
-Sometimes it can affect the whole body, but with spastic hemiplegia, only half the body is affected.
-When an individual with spastic hemiplegia struggles with movement on the left or right side of the body, it can cause difficulty with balance and gait.
+Sometimes it can affect the whole body, but with spastic hemiplegia, only the left or right half of the body is affected.
+When an individual with spastic hemiplegia struggles with movement on the left or right side of the body, it can cause difficulty with balance, gait, and participation in daily activities.
 Fortunately, there are many available methods for rehabilitation.

 To help you understand what spastic hemiplegia is, this article will discuss:

 - What are the effects of spastic hemiplegic cerebral palsy?

 Causes of Spastic Hemiplegia